Banks prepare debt packages for Avio sale or refinancing

 Bankers are pressing ahead with debt packages in case a private equity consortium of CVC Capital Partners, Clessidra and state-backed Fondo Strategico Italiano (FSI) lands the sale, despite General Electric (GE.N) emerging as a front runner to buy the company.

-French group Safran (SAF.PA), which has interests in airplanes, aerospace and defence, has also been close to Avio, some analysts say.
+French group Safran (SAF.PA), which has interests in airplanes, aerospace and defense, has also been close to Avio, some analysts say.

-Bankers are also working on options in case the sale falls through, including refinancing the company's debt and allowing Cinven to pay itself a dividend, known as a dividend recapitalisation, bankers said.
+Bankers are also working on options in case the sale falls through, including refinancing the company's debt and allowing Cinven to pay itself a dividend, known as a dividend recapitalization, bankers said.

-"In its current form Avio is a strong credit and it could do a dividend recapitalisation if other options fall away.
+"In its current form Avio is a strong credit and it could do a dividend recapitalization if other options fall away.
 It is obviously on people's radar screens," one of the bankers said.

 A second banker added: "There are a lot of options available to Cinven including the equity markets, a sale or a dividend recap.
 Avio has been on and off the block for a long time and bankers are waiting to see what route the seller takes.